indigotree/www-bagnallcentre-com/content/therapies/8-week-nutrition-and-lifestyle-change-programme.md

 If you would like to know more about the programme, please email Holly Miles on <mailto:info@hollymilesnutrition.co.uk> to arrange an initial chat over the phone.

-Alternatively, if you would like to book a place on this programme, please contact the Bagnall Centre of Integrated Healthcare by email to <mailto:bookings@bagnallcentre.com> or you can phone [01494 791288 ](tel:01494791288)to book your place.
+Alternatively, if you would like to book a place on this programme, please contact the Bagnall Centre for Integrated Healthcare by email to <mailto:bookings@bagnallcentre.com> or you can phone [01494 791288 ](tel:01494791288)to book your place.
 Once your booking is confirmed you will be sent a number of documents which will need completing and returning a minimum of 48 hours before your first appointment.
 These include:

 * Terms of engagement
 * Health questionnaire